lunks/telegram-youtube-notifier/README.md

 # Telegram Youtube Notifier
-A simple, Telegram bot that notify groups when a new youtube video has been posted to a channel using a memory-based cache.
+A simple Telegram bot that notify groups when a new youtube video has been posted to a channel using a memory-based cache.

 ## Usage